Women for Women Grant Guidelines

 The mission of Women for Women (WFW) is to improve the lives of women and girls in Western North Carolina through women’s collective giving.
 Our vision is that Women for Women inspires hope and possibility, empowers women to take action and strengthens Western North Carolina.
 WFW works to create opportunities for women and girls of Western North Carolina through grantmaking, advocacy and advancing women’s philanthropy.
 Since January 2005, WFW has invested more than $2.2 million dollars in high impact grants in WNC.

-The 2015 Women for Women Grant Program promotes the Facilitating of Safe Living Environments for Women and Girls: Addressing issues of violence against women and girls in Western North Carolina.
+The 2015 Women for Women Grant Program promotes the Facilitation of Safe Living Environments for Women and Girls: Addressing issues of violence in Western North Carolina.
 Direct service or advocacy projects should clearly focus on one of the following priority areas: